 Police Certificates from the Japanese National Police Agency are issued only when requested by certain authorities as required by law.
-The certificate is designed for certain purposes such as working with children (under 19), sick, disabled or elderly people in the UK, or when requested by foreign authorities (e.g. an embassy, immigration agency, and others).
-Individuals who wish to apply for a Police Certificate other than for the above mentioned reasons are asked to contact the Consular section in regards to the correct application procedure.
+The certificate is designed for certain purposes such as working with children (under 18), sick, disabled or elderly people in the UK, or when required by foreign authorities (e.g. an embassy, immigration agency).
+Individuals who wish to apply for a Police Certificate other than for the above mentioned reasons are asked to contact the Consular section to confirm the correct application procedure.

 - Your valid passport (Passport must be valid for at least 3 months)

-Application for a Police Certificate must be submitted by the applicant in person at the Embassy of Japan in the UK.
-Your application will be forwarded to Japan and it will take approximately two months for processing.
-This document certifies whether the applicant has any criminal convictions in Japan and is written in Japanese, English, French, German and Spanish.
+Your application will be forwarded to Japan and it will take approximately two months to process.
+The police certificate certifies whether the applicant has any criminal convictions in Japan and is written in Japanese, English, French, German and Spanish.

 In some cases submission of an apostille may be required by the requesting organisation in place of a fully legalized certificate, as facilitated by the Hague Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents (Hague Apostille Convention).
 Please confirm with the organisation requesting a Police Certificate whether you will require this in advance and be sure to inform us of this requirement when you apply.